Pauline-Goko/ChikaraGroup-Informational/README.md

 A CarbonGuard IoT device.
 Access to the CarbonGuard dashboard (provided upon device purchase).

+## Usage

+Once installed and connected, the CarbonGuard IoT device will start capturing real-time CO2 data.
+The dashboard will display carbon emissions data, calculate carbon credits, and provide actionable insights for reducing your carbon footprint.

+## Dashboard

+The CarbonGuard dashboard provides:

+- Real-time carbon emissions data visualization.
+- Carbon credit calculations based on government-defined rates.
+- Insights into emission patterns and opportunities for reductions.

 ### Installation

 Navigate to the project directory